Hair loss: What you need to know about losing your hair and male pattern baldness

 What is male pattern baldness?

-Male pattern baldness is said to affect 30% of white men under 30, increasing to 80% of men over 70, according to the UK’s National Institute for Health and Care Excellence, and it’s largely caused by a hormone known as Dihydrotestosterone (DHT).
+Male pattern baldness is said to affect 30% of white men under 30 – black and Asian men do suffer from it, but it’s either less likely or it happens later in life.
+This stat increases to 80% of men over 70, according to the UK’s National Institute for Health and Care Excellence, and it’s largely caused by a hormone known as Dihydrotestosterone (DHT).

 This is largely why many men can delay when they’ll go bald, but if they’re going to go bald anyway they will eventually, regardless of any intervention.